gangweiX/IGEV/README.md

 # Acknowledgements

-This project is heavily based on [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo), We thank the original authors for their excellent work.
+This project is heavily based on [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo), we thank the original authors for their excellent work.